 You know I have a lot of experience with Pennsport and have a lot of opinions about Pennsport as I do with most Philadelphia neighborhoods, but in particular with Pennsport as I live here with my wife and my daughter.

 This is where our home is located and this is our neighborhood.
 But I also work here.
 I own a property management company, Grow Property Management.
 We are a Pennsport property management company.
 We manage quite a few properties here in this neighborhood so I’m familiar with it from a couple of different angles.

 Now to our west, we have Dickinson Narrows, you know which probably about three years ago was voted America’s best neighborhood, so Pennsport is kind of bordered by a couple of interesting neighborhoods and what’s interesting about Pennsport is it kind of started its life with the homes that we see now.
-The original homes that were built for longshoremen, so they're kind of building, including the home I live in it was kind of built for a modest, a very modest beginning user.
+The original homes were built for longshoremen, so the kind of building, including the home I live in, was kind of built for a modest, very modest beginning user.